Summary

 4600 Mark IV PkwyFort Worth, TX 76161

-The Vietnam Conflict was a challenging time in American history.
-It took a heavy toll on the collective psyche.
-For the first time in our Nations’ history, service members came back to a divided and often ungrateful country.
+The Vietnam War was a challenging time in American history.
+It took a heavy toll on the collective psyche and for the first time in our Nations’ history, service members came back to a divided and often ungrateful nation.
 Some who served then have yet to be welcomed home, while others made the ultimate sacrifice.

 Lead a coalition of Tarrant County officials, the Fort Worth Parks Dept., national and local veterans service organizations, as well as patriotic groups and individuals across North Texas in designing, building and installing a memorial to those military veterans who made the ultimate sacrifice in Southeast Asia

-The Foundation's goal is to install the memorial by 2026.
-Setting a financial goal has been difficult due to the unstable cost and availability of materials.
-Our engineering consults and sculptor estimate the cost at $500,000
+The Foundation's goal is to install the memorial On Nov 11 2026.
+Our engineering consults and sculptor estimate the cost at $355,000

 How Can You Help?